onaio/django-tracking2/README.md

 )
 ```

-These urls are protected by a custom Django permission `tracking.view_visitor`.
+These urls are protected by a custom Django permission `tracking.track_view_visitor`.
 Thus only superusers and users granted this permission can view these pages.

 Available URLs